fluxcd/flagger/docs/gitbook/faq.md

 Flagger can run automated application analysis, promotion and rollback for the following deployment strategies:
 * Canary (progressive traffic shifting)
-    * Istio, Linkerd, App Mesh, NGINX, Gloo
+    * Istio, Linkerd, App Mesh, NGINX, Contour, Gloo
 * Canary (traffic mirroring)
     * Istio
 * A/B Testing (HTTP headers and cookies traffic routing)
-    * Istio, App Mesh, NGINX
+    * Istio, App Mesh, NGINX, Contour
 * Blue/Green (traffic switch)
-    * Kubernetes CNI, Istio, Linkerd, App Mesh, NGINX, Gloo
+    * Kubernetes CNI, Istio, Linkerd, App Mesh, NGINX, Contour, Gloo

 For Canary deployments and A/B testing you'll need a Layer 7 traffic management solution like a service mesh or an ingress controller.
 For Blue/Green deployments no service mesh or ingress controller is required.